-Last April, Bluecrux attended LogiPharma, the largest global event bringing together supply chain professionals from top pharma companies.
-To be honest, we were amazed by the open, honest, and constructive atmosphere that ran through all the sessions.
-In light of that openness, we, on our turn, gladly share the 2 takeaways that resonated most with our interlocutors.
+Bluecrux attended LogiPharma 2017, the largest global event bringing together supply chain professionals from top pharma companies.
+We were amazed by the open, honest and constructive atmosphere that ran through all the sessions there.
+In light of that openness, we wanted to share the two takeaways that resonated most with our interlocutors.

-With topics covering ‘digitalization,’ ‘E2E visibility’, ‘Serialization,’ and ‘Strengthening Customer Service & Distribution’, LogiPharma strongly matched our current project portfolio.
-From Bluecrux, both Koen Jaspers (partner) and Anouk Schoenmakers (senior consultant) were asked to each join a round table discussion.
+With topics covering “digitalization,” “E2E visibility,” “serialization” and “strengthening customer service and distribution,” LogiPharma 2017 strongly matched our current project portfolio.
+From Bluecrux, both Koen Jaspers, founding partner and CEO, and Anouk Schoenmakers, managing partner, were asked to join a round table discussion.

-1. Integrated Business Planning (IBP): how do the industry’s most prominent pharma organizations—like Novartis, GSK and UCB—respond?
+How do the industry’s most prominent pharma organizations—like Novartis, GSK and UCB—respond?

-Koen Jaspers, moderator of the round table: “Most of the participants had heard of IBP or had just started the road to IBP.
+Jaspers, moderator of the round table: “Most of the participants had heard of IBP or had just started the road to IBP.
 Only a few were about to finish their IBP project.
-Some of the questions we went into were: what is the outcome?
+Some of the questions we went into were: What is the outcome?
 What are the pitfalls?
 What is the difference between S&OP and IBP?
-How to get strong engagement with the commercial and finance partners?
-And can we really get to ‘1 version of the truth’?
+How do we get strong engagement with the commercial and finance partners?
+And can we really get to ‘one version of the truth’?
 IBP can be supported by a tool, but, in essence, it’s a process that requires strong management involvement.
 It’s a cross-departmental effort.
 So, in order to introduce IBP successfully, the key success factor is change management to trigger buy-in from the management teams.”

-Anouk Schoenmakers, participating in the round table: “The discussion evolved around topics like: Which activities can be best positioned in the front office, which activities are more appropriate to be handled by a strong back-office team?
+Schoenmakers: “The discussion evolved around topics like: Which activities can be best positioned in the front office, which activities are more appropriate to be handled by a strong back-office team?
 Is language really key to providing your customers with the agreed service levels?
-The main trend is to move towards a centralized and geographically optimal organization.
-In order to serve customers with a holistic answer, the resource pool shifts from a specialist pool towards a department of generalists, which have an E2E view of the supply chain.
-By using the right technology, this even no longer contradicts the use of customer SPOCs.”
+The main trend is to move toward a centralized and geographically optimal organization.
+In order to serve customers with a holistic answer, the resource pool shifts from a specialist pool toward a department of generalists, which have an end-to-end view of the supply chain.
+By using the right technology, this no longer contradicts the use of customer SPOCs.”